cramis1/Marclock-with-CGM-weather/README.md

 -When there is a missed BG reading, Current BG will have a gray strike-through, arc will turn gray, and graph point will turn gray and be placed in the middle of the graph.
 -A current BG of question marks means a connection with your phone (companion) has not been established, try tapping on the screen to refetch the data from Xdrip.

-You can also bring up a large graph AT ANY TIME by clicking on the screen (may take a second or two to come up due to fetching more BG data points).
+-You can also bring up a large graph AT ANY TIME by clicking on the screen (may take a second or two to come up due to fetching more BG data points).

-BG readings are fetched around every 2 minutes.
+-BG readings are fetched around every 2 minutes.

-Units/thresholds are taken from source (e.g., from xdrip) or as inputted manually in the settings.
+-Units/thresholds are taken from source (e.g., from xdrip) or as inputted manually in the settings.

-'Disable alert' should disable all alerts except very low.
+-'Disable alert' should disable all alerts except very low.

-There is now an option to only alert if the watch is detected as being worn.
-This will prevent the watch from losing all its batteries for an alert when it is not being worn and a person is not there to snooze the alarm.

-On alerts, 'Mute' is for 4 HOURS, 'Snooze' is for as many minutes as set in the settings (default 15 minutes).
+-On alerts, 'Mute' is for 4 HOURS, 'Snooze' is for as many minutes as set in the settings (default 15 minutes).
-Snooze and mute should ALSO snooze alert on xdrip/spike.
+  -Snooze and mute should ALSO snooze alert on xdrip/spike.

 -An |S| indicates a snooze is ongoing; a |M| indicates a mute is ongoing; a |D| indicates that alerts have been disabled.